finance calculator

 If you enter a custom override rate, we ignore the stored state average and use your custom percentage instead.

-We then compute the tax amount as purchase amount × (rate ÷ 100) and add it back to the purchase amount to get the total with tax.
+We compute the tax amount as purchase amount × (rate ÷ 100) and add it back to the purchase amount to get the total with tax.

 Formula